Yanran1123/CIS3260/README.md

  + **Lecture**:
   + Each lecture will introduce the ***core concepts*** in one topic and may include a demostration of how to ***apply*** the concepts to create, debug, execute, and test well-designed and readable applications in Java.
   + As the lecture is the main opportunity to learn, each student is expected to attend each lecture and activly interact with the instructor and fellow classmates during class discussion.
-Thus, ***attendence and interaction will be graded*** (See **4.
-Grading Policy** for details.)
+Thus, ***attendence and interaction will be graded*** (see **4.
+Grading Policy** for details).
   + ***Lecture Slides*** will be available after each lecture on this website.
  + **Office Hour**:
   + Office hour visit is ***highly recommended*** for the students who want to ***discuss concepts*** as these thoguhts are more difficult to grasp and require more information, discussion and time.
 Students may want to communicate with the instructor via email to ask questions regarding course logistics.